autosome-ru/greco-bit-data-processing/process_reads_HTS_SMS_AFS/source_data_smileseq/unpublished/readme.txt

 The library is designed as follows:

-TCGTCGGCAGCGTCAGATGTGTATAAGAGACAG -[BC 1-12, 10bp i.e. CGTATGAATC] - NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN - CTGTCTCTTATACACATCTCCGAGCCCACGAGAC
+TCGTCGGCAGCGTCAGATGTGTATAAGAGACAG -[BC 1-12, 10bp e.g. CGTATGAATC] - NNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNNN - CTGTCTCTTATACACATCTCCGAGCCCACGAGAC

 The library present during the experiment has 4 parts, separated by " - ":
 1) Read 1 primer binding site (constant across all libraries; Illumina adapter sequencing)